-Recently, Apple seeded the iPadOS 16.1 beta to developers and beta testers and confirmed that the update will not be released with the iOS 16 update coming in September.
-Code of the new iPadOS 16.1 beta contains a reference to the capability to delete the Wallet app in the upcoming iOS 16.1 update.
+Recently, Apple seeded the iOS 16.1 beta to developers and beta testers and confirmed that the update will not be released with the iOS 16 update coming in September.
+Code of the new iOS 16.1 beta contains a reference to the capability to delete the Wallet app in the upcoming iOS 16.1 update.

 Wallet app on iOS allows users to digitally store their physical cards like credit and debit cards, boarding passes, student ID, transit cards, car keys, tickets, and others in one place.
 In select states in the United States, users can also store their IDs and driver licenses in the app.

 Through the Wallet app, users can also make wireless payments via a single tap on their iPhone and Apple Watch.
 However, the app only supports Apple Pay payment service to make contactless payments.

 iOS 16.1 update will let users delete the Wallet app

 According to 9to5Mac, the latest iPadOS 16.1 beta is available on iPad but since iPad’s operating system is “heavily” based on iOS, the new update gives an idea of what features to expect from the upcoming iOS 16.1 update.